kundajelab/chipseq_pipeline/README.md

 ...
 -fastq10 /DATA/ENCFF000???.fastq.gz \
 -bwa_idx /INDEX/encodeHg19Male_v0.7.3/encodeHg19Male_bwa-0.7.3.fa \
--nth_bwa_aln 3   # No. of threads for bwa_aln for each replicate, 3 x 10 logical processors will be taken in total.
+-nth_bwa 3   # No. of threads for bwa for each replicate, 3 x 10 logical processors will be taken in total.
 ```

 Example2: You have 5 unfiltered raw bam and want to filter them (removing dupes).